Skip to Content

 And that’s about it, really.

-Lukka Cafe & Restaurant, Çalış Beach – Useful Information
+Lukka Bar & Restaurant, Çalış Beach – Useful Information

-• Lukka Cafe & Restaurant is at the end of the main stretch of Çalış Beach, close to Hotel Seril (see map below).
+• Lukka Cafe & Restaurant is at the end of the main stretch of Çalış Beach (see map below).

-• Lukka is open year round and there is an open fire inside for the colder winter months.
+• Lukka is open year round and there is heating inside for the colder winter months.
 There’s also a few tables with comfortable armchairs for those who like to relax a tad.

-• A variety of sports is shown on the big screens inside.
+• A variety of sports is shown on the big screens.

-• Food at Lukka Cafe & Restaurant is reasonably priced and home cooked.
+• Food at Lukka Cafe & Restaurant is reasonably priced and home cooked in the open kitchen.
 A range of breakfasts, snacks and main meals are all available.

-• According to historians, ‘Lukka’ means ‘Land of the Lights,’ referring to Turkey.
+• According to historians, ‘Lukka’ means ‘Land of the Lights,’ referring to Lycian Turkey.

 • We’ve added Lukka Cafe & Restaurant to the Çalış Beach section of our suggestions of where to eat and drink around Fethiye.